YannCaron/JinyParser/README.md

 Need a new **GrammarElement** for specific purpose ?
 Why not design it as a Context Sensitive Grammar extension !
 Don't worry !
 You always be able to inherit from the ParserNode abstract class and create you own nodes.
 I proof it was possible to enhance JinyParser to create a context sensitive parser. *Tutorial coming soon !*

 ## Fast ?
-**JinyParser** was created with another idea in head.
-Because a parser is a state machine (in a recursive descent way).
+**JinyParser** was created with another idea in head; Because a parser is a state machine (in a recursive descent way).
 Why not compiling it into JVM bytecode and avoiding the java call stack by using a Goto bytecode statement instead ?
-It is faster and not constraint by the stack overflow problem.
+It is faster and not limited by the stack overflow problem of recursive calling.
 Thanks to [Evgeny Mandrikov](https://github.com/Godin) to reveal the problem ;-)

 ### .parse() or .toJar()
 **JP** Is able to runs in two ways: